7 Key Transportation Industry Trends (2022-2025)

 Though not the same as powered transportation, the U.S. Department of Transportation asserts that it is still the responsibility of the transportation infrastructure and industry to design for active transportation opportunities.

-Search interest in “complete trip” has increased 233% over the last five years.
+Search interest in “complete trip” has increased 176% over the last 5 years.

 Several governmental initiatives are leading the way towards complete streets and active transportation.

-In January 2021, the U.S. Department of Transportation awarded $38 billion through its Complete Trip - ITS4US Deployment Program.
-The projects selected “enable communities to showcase innovative business partnerships, technologies, and practices that promote independent mobility for all.”
+The projects selected “enable communities to showcase innovative business partnerships, technologies, and practices that promote independent mobility for all”.

-The Moving Forward Act was passed in The House in July 2020 and supports increased accountability for pedestrian and cyclist injury.
+The Moving Forward Act (passed in The House last year) supports increased accountability for pedestrian and cyclist injury.

 With traffic congestion high, costs for delivery rising, and a year that underscored the unpredictability of travel patterns, there is a demand for technology that can help many sectors of transportation work more efficiently and react to real-time changes in conditions.